lorikayman/RebisTheory/src/lib/rebis_theory.md

 ##### Spiral Order and introduction to Alchemy

-Based on [Kora's dialogue](https://wiki.spiralknights.com/Welcome_to_Haven!#Dialogue): `Lastly I need to get you up to speed on something called 'energy.' its very important to your mission here on Cradle` ([Welcome to Haven](https://wiki.spiralknights.com/Welcome_to_Haven)), it can be argued that the concept of energy might be unique to Cradle, but based on presence of energy symbol across Spiral Order equipment, _such as turrets and handguns_, it might be a case of the initial rank members of Spiral Order lacking access or the information about the concept of energy, since those [devices were deployed](https://wiki.spiralknights.com/Mecha_Turret) as early as the first night in the [Resque Camp](https://wiki.spiralknights.com/Rescue_camp).
+Based on [Kora's dialogue](https://wiki.spiralknights.com/Welcome_to_Haven!#Dialogue): `Lastly I need to get you up to speed on something called 'energy.' its very important to your mission here on Cradle` ([Welcome to Haven](https://wiki.spiralknights.com/Welcome_to_Haven)), it can be argued that the concept of energy might be unique to Cradle, but based on presence of energy symbol across Spiral Order equipment, _such as turrets and handguns_, it might be rather a case of those _developments existing prior to discovery of Cradle_, as this machinery most likely came from Skylark since those [devices were deployed](https://wiki.spiralknights.com/Mecha_Turret) as early as the first night in the current version of the [Resque Camp](https://wiki.spiralknights.com/Rescue_camp).

-That could be a plausible solution, considering Spiral Order is a military organization, and, by extensions, yet to be discussed Isorans, as they are in a state of existential war with Morai.
-And then they have managed to exist for a long period of time, as likely evident by the celestial costume sets: `This suit was once worn by Isoran starfarers of eons long passed that stood watch over extrasolar operations` ([Stellar Sentinel Suit](https://wiki.spiralknights.com/Stellar_Sentinel_Suit)), concept of energy seems to be adjusted and incorporated into their designs and culture to be present before Cradle.
-As far as this argument goes, it requires further elaboration, while here it is mostly ment to outline the relation knights have with energy.
+That could be a plausible explanation, albeit one which does not yet conflict with established Spiral Order considering it being a military organization, and, by extension, yet to be discussed civilization, exists in the context of an existential war with Morai.
+And then both have managed to exist for _a long period of time_, as suggested by the [Stellar Sentinel Suit](https://wiki.spiralknights.com/Stellar_Sentinel_Suit): `This suit was once worn by Isoran starfarers of eons long passed that stood watch over extrasolar operations`.

+Given this context, concept of energy seems to be adjusted and incorporated into their designs and culture before being introduced to Cradle.
+As far as this argument goes, it requires further elaboration, while here it is mostly meant to outline the general relation knights have with energy.

+##### Introduction of Special Damage Types

+As for the military organization of Spiral Order itself, it is worth noting a particular method new information on special demage types is introduced, specifically, based on the rank or position in the order:

+- `Now that you are undertaking missions in 'Tier 2' of the Clockworks, monsters will begin inflicting special damage types that you need to be aware of and prepare for or else you could face certain doom!
+One of our lead Biotechs, Hahn, has prepared a brief lesson on piercing monsters.
+Speak with him via com link before taking on any further missions` ([Pierce of Cake](https://wiki.spiralknights.com/Pierce_of_Cake)).
+- `Hello there, ...
+Spiral HQ has informed me that you will be needing a quick lesson in the species of monsters within the Clockworks that inflict piercing damage, yes?` ([Pierce of Cake - Hahn](https://wiki.spiralknights.com/Pierce_of_Cake)).
-This idea of undisclosed information and granted access based on rank, we suggest, is seen in the introduction of first special damage type: `It seems the closer monsters get to the Core, the more their unique properties begin to surface.
+- `It seems the closer monsters get to the Core, the more their unique properties begin to surface.
 In most cases this takes the form of their being able to inflict special damage types that require special defenses in order to withstand properly.
 In Tier 2, a monster inflicting a special damage type will always produce a split normal/special damage output.
 Thus, normal defense is still a somewhat valid defense choice` ([Pierce of Cake - Hahn](https://wiki.spiralknights.com/Pierce_of_Cake)).

-The idea, that biotechs are aware of those damage types, - shadow, elemental, and specifically piercing damage, as it is found in [cobalt line of armors](https://wiki.spiralknights.com/Cobalt_Armor) - have a capacity to be called speial, makes them by definition as such, special.
+The idea, that biotechs are aware of those damage types, -- shadow, elemental, and specifically piercing damage, as it is found in [cobalt line of armors](https://wiki.spiralknights.com/Cobalt_Armor) -- have a capacity to be called speial, makes them by definition as such, special in relation to other damage, which is considered normal.

+##### Emptied Energy Symbol

 Noting here, energy is also utilized by knights in 2 more areas across Clockworks proper: